-Learn everything about Chateau Lafleur Pomerol, Bordeaux wine with wine tasting notes, and wine with food pairing tips.
-Learn all the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn everything about Chateau Lafleur Pomerol with wine tasting notes, and wine with food pairing tips.
+Learn all the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Lafleur History, Overview

 If you ask 100 people to name the best wines of Pomerol, the top two names that will come up first are Petrus and Chateau Lafleur.
 While wealthy wine lovers will spend hours debating which wine is best, very few people will not agree that both estates occupy the top spot in the Pomerol pyramid.